ThasianX/ElegantPages/README.md

 ## How it works

-`ElegantPages` is pretty simple.
+`ElegantPagesView` is pretty simple.
 It uses a [function builder](https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md) to gather the page views and puts them in either a `HStack` or `VStack` depending on the type of `ElegantPages` view chosen.
 As a result, all views are created immediately.

-`ElegantList` is quite interesting.
-For more flexibility, it uses `ElegantPagesDataSource` to get the view for any given page.
+`ElegantListView` is quite interesting.
+For more flexibility, it uses [`ElegantPagesDataSource`](https://github.com/ThasianX/ElegantPages/blob/master/Sources/ElegantPages/Models/Public/ElegantPagesDataSource%26Delegate.swift) to get the view for any given page.
 When it is first initialized, it calls the delegate at most 3 times, to get the views for the starting pages.
 These views are used to initialize an array of at most 3 `UIHostingControllers`, whose `rootViews` are set to a specific origin in a `UIViewController`.
 Here's the catch, at any given moment, there are at most only 3 pages loaded.
 As the user scrolls to the next page, old pages are removed and new pages are inserted; the views themselves are juggled as their origins are changed per page turn.
 This keeps overall memory usage down and also makes scrolling blazingly fast.
-If you're curious, take a [peek](https://github.com/ThasianX/Elegant-Pages/blob/readme/Sources/ElegantPages/Lists/Internal/ElegantListView.swift).
+If you're curious, take a [peek](https://github.com/ThasianX/ElegantPages/blob/master/Sources/ElegantPages/Lists/Internal/ElegantListController.swift).

 ## Customization

-The following aspects of any `Elegant Page` component can be customized:
+The following aspects of any `ElegantPages` component can be customized:

 #### `pageTurnType`: Whether to scroll to the next page early or until the user lets go of the drag